 Piadina is a specialty of the Romagna region, made of a disk of pasta that can be substituted for bread.
-It can be eaten with a soft cheese (squaquarone, a delicacy of Romagna) or with prosciutto either cotto or crudo.
-Piadina is best served warm, and must be cooked on the proper flat iron pan called a testo, on a lively flame.
+It can be eaten with soft cheese (squaquarone, a delicacy of Romagna) or with prosciutto either cotto or Crudo.
+Piadina is best served warm and must be cooked on the proper flat iron pan called a testo, on a lively flame.

 2 lbs. white flour

 1 oz. fresh strutto

 Pour the flour on the pastry board forming a cone with a cavity on the top (a fontana in Italian, i.e. “like a fountain”).
 Add the strutto and knead the dough using just enough lukewarm salted water (not hot) so as to obtain a rather firm dough.
 Knead vigorously for 10 min. and divide the dough into pieces to be rolled out or stretched by hand to make each piadina about 8 in. in diameter.

 Heat up the testo on burning coal, or on a stove, and lay on a disk of dough (do not brush with oil).
 Let cook well on one side and then turn it over; when you notice little charred bubbles forming on the disk, the dough is ready.
 Continue cooking several disks of piadina in this way, placing the ones that are ready in a pile so that they keep warm.

 Serve piadina either plain instead of bread or folded over with a filling such as: cheese, mortadella, prosciutto, or a cooked green vegetable, such as chicory or bitter broccoli.